stamatelou/twitter_sentiment_analysis/README.md

 <b> pyspark: </b>preprocess the twitter data (Python's Spark library) <br>
 <b> textblob:</b> apply sentiment analysis on the twitter text data <br>

+## Instructions
+Run in a IDE locally the twitter_connection.py
+First run the part one and let it running, and then run the part from a different IDE.

 This project consists of 3 parts: <br>
 ## Part 1: Stream tweets from the Twitter Streaming API using tweepy (twitter_connection.py) <br>